mcbsf/java-evaluation/README.md

-*DEPLOY:
+*  DEPLOY:

 -the main is at src/evaluation/Main.java

-*Considerations:
+*  Considerations:

--worst salesman ever was defined per file to avoid repititions.
+-worst salesman ever was defined per file to avoid repititions. its calculated by the division between sales_amount and salary.

 -in case you need the full project file, with all config data and so on, please acess the .zip file project https://drive.google.com/file/d/1rWlNq1FrpTtkLehzoS5UgkLqM4VcEWhE/view?usp=sharing